Small Group Lantau island Tour

 Lantau Island is often referred to as the ‘Lungs of Hong Kong’ because it is so green and underdeveloped.
 Take a tour of Lantau with us and visit the awe-inspiring Big Buddha and the wonderfully quaint stilt village of Tai O. Includes a ride on the famous Ngong Ping cable car, a boat ride through Tai O village and lunch at the UNESCO recognised Tai O Heritage hotel; originally established as a police station in 1902 to combat pirates prevalent in the neighbouring waters.

 Our small public group Lantau tours last approximately 7 hours.
 They start and finish at Tung Chung MTR station.
-On weekdays we meet at 9:20 am.
-On Sundays and public holidays, we meet at 8:20 am.
+On weekdays we start at 9:40 am.
+On Sundays and public holidays, we start at 8:40 am.
 We start early to avoid the crowds.
 We take a maximum of 9 people on our small public group tours.
 We are a far cry from the coach tours that tour Lantau.

 A unique exploration of Lantau.

 Small group tour with a maximum of 9 people.

 Your small group Lantau tour starts with a ride on the Ngong Ping Cable Car.
 You will be treated to the most wonderful views of Lantau Country Park and the airport as we travel over the back of the island for 25 minutes.
 Our destination is the famous Big Buddha.
 Here we will learn about Buddhism, climb the 268 steps to the Buddha, visit the Po Lin Monastery and the new hall of 10,000 Buddhas.